MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-deploy-linux.md

 1. For **Assignment**, select **Dynamic**.

-1. Enter the DNS name label, such as **mywebapp**, so that your full URL becomes *mywebapp.local.cloudapp.azurestack.external* (for an Azure Stack SDK app).
+1. Enter the DNS name label, such as **mywebapp**, so that your full URL becomes *mywebapp.local.cloudapp.azurestack.external* (for an Azure Stack Development Kit app).

 ### Connect via SSH to update your VM